 - Woman with work stress

-Why is working stress associated with the risk of heart attack?
+Why working stress associated with the risk of heart attack?

-There are pathophysiological mechanisms that explain why occupational stress is associated with the risk of heart attack.
+There are pathophysiological mechanisms that explain why occupational stress creates the risk of heart attack.
 The investigations in this regard have revealed various aspects of higher risk.

-First, it has been noted that stressed workers run their lifestyle with other risk factors.
+First, stressed workers run their lifestyle with other risk factors.
 For example, they are smokers to a greater extent, consume alcohol frequently or are excessively sedentary.
 A bad diet also a key reason for the heart attack.

-When there is stress, whatever the origin, the cerebral tonsil increases the production of substances that are behind the formation of atheroma plaques in the arteries.
-In addition, stress instinctively activates the sympathetic nervous system, which releases norepinephrine, increasing the heart rate and closing the arteries.
+The cerebral tonsil increases the production of substances which are behind the formation of atheroma plaques in the arteries.
+In addition, stress instinctively activates the sympathetic nervous system.
+It releases norepinephrine, increasing the heart rate and closing the arteries.

 If the stress causes depression — something that is common — substances in the body such as fibrinogen and tumor necrosis factor increase.
 These substances are inflammatory and add to the other arteriosclerotic processes.